Koigi wa Wamwere: Political career

 In 1990 he visited Uganda, but he was kidnapped by Kenyan security officials in Kampala.
 He was charged with treason, and held at the Kamiti Maximum Security Prison.
 After being released in 1993, he again fled to Norway.
 He returned to Kenya in 1995, but was detained again and charged with robbery with violence, facing the death penalty.
 After a trial that attracted worldwide attention, he was sentenced for four years in prison and six lashes by cane.
-He was released on 13 December 1996 due to health issues after international condemnation and protests by activists led by Koigi's own mother.
+He was released on 13 December 1996 due to health issues after international condemnation and protests by activists led by Koigi's mother.

 Having missed the 1992 elections due to detention, he prepared for the 1997 general elections by affiliating himself with the Safina party, but Safina refused to give him presidential candidature.
 Consequently, he stood for the presidency and a parliamentary seat for the minor KENDA party formed by Mukaru Ng'ang'a, but Wamwere got only 0.16% of the presidential votes and failed to win a parliamentary seat.
 He went to exile once again in 1998.

 At the 2002 parliamentary elections he was part of the victorious NARC coalition and he won the Subukia parliamentary seat and served as an Assistant Minister for Information in the Mwai Kibaki administration.
 He lost the seat at the 2007 elections, at that time representing the little-known Chama Cha Mwanachi party.
 He continue to write, mainly op-ed articles in the Kenyan press.
 He owns Sauti Ya Mwananchi, a radio station in Nakuru.

 He is the author of A Woman Reborn, Justice on Trial, and I Refuse to Die, amongst other books.
 Koigi ran for the senatorial seat of Nakuru in 2017 and only got 1 vote.